inthewaves/kotlin-signald/README.md

 sudo apt install libncurses5
 ```

-Then, run `./gradlew :clientprotocol:linkReleaseSharedLinuxX64`.
-This will generate `libkotlinsignaldprotocol_api.h` and
+Then, run `./gradlew :client:linkReleaseSharedLinuxX64`.
+This will generate `libktsignald_api.h` and
-`libkotlinsignaldprotocol.so` inside of `clientprotocol/build/bin/linuxX64/releaseShared`.
+`libktsignald.so` inside of `client/build/bin/linuxX64/releaseShared`.

 As [noted on the Kotlin site](https://kotlinlang.org/docs/native-dynamic-libraries.html#generated-headers-file), the way
 that Kotlin/Native exports symbols in the header file is subject to change without notice.